Shuffle/Shuffle-docs/docs/configuration.md

 - CPU: 4vCPU
 - RAM: 4Gb
 - Disk: 10Gb (SSD)

+### Hybrid Configuration
+If you want to try using Hybrid Shuffle, giving you access to cloud executions, failovers and backups - [Email us](mailto:frikky@shuffler.io)

 ### Environment Variables
 Shuffle has a few toggles that makes it straight up faster, but which removes a lot of the checks that are being done during your first tries of Shuffle.